emqx/cloud-docs/en_US/best_practices/serverless_practice.md

 # Serverless Deployment Usage and Management Practices

-This page introduces the practices and considerations for free quotas and paid usage when using the Serverless deployments of EMQX Cloud.
+This page introduces the practices and considerations for free quotas and paid usage when using the Serverless deployments of EMQX Platform.

 ## Free Quota for Serverless Deployments

-When creating a Serverless deployment in the EMQX Cloud console, keep the monthly spend limit at the default value of 0.
+When creating a Serverless deployment in the EMQX Platform console, keep the monthly spend limit at the default value of 0.
 This allows you to create a free deployment with 1 million session minutes and 1 GB of traffic per month.
 You can refer to the [Create Serverless Deployment](../create/serverless.md) for specific steps.

 ### Frequently Asked Questions